firedrakeproject/firedrake/python/firedrake_docs/source/variational-problems.rst

 Firedrake uses a high-level language, `UFL`_, to describe variational problems.
 To do this, we need a number of pieces.
-We need a tesselation of the domain we're solving the :abbr:`PDE (partial differential equation)` on.
-Firedrake represents this tesselation by a :py:class:`~firedrake.core_types.Mesh` which holds the geometric and topological information of the tesselation.
-On top of this mesh, we build :py:class:`~firedrake.core_types.FunctionSpace`\s which define the space in which our solutions to our equation live.
+We need a representation of the domain we're solving the :abbr:`PDE (partial differential equation)` on: Firedrake uses a :py:class:`~firedrake.core_types.Mesh` for this.
+On top of this mesh, we build :py:class:`~firedrake.core_types.FunctionSpace`\s which define the space in which the solutions to our equation live.
 Finally we define :py:class:`~firedrake.core_types.Function`\s in those function spaces to actually hold the solutions.

 Constructing meshes
 -------------------